oceanprotocol/docs/developers/compute-to-data-v2.0/free-compute-to-data-flow.md

 nonce and signature provided by ocean.js is checked.
 In case of invalid nonce or signature, node returns __500, 'Invalid nonce or signature, unable to proceed.'__

 #### Credentials check
 If the node has configured `POLICY_SERVER_URL` and ddo contains credentials, the credentials check is performed in `Policy Server`, otherwise node performs credentials check for consumer address.

+Credentials checks are performed once at the DDO level, but also for services credentials within the DDO object.

-In case of failure, node returns back to the consumer tool __403, 'Error: Access to asset ${ddo.id} was denied'__
+In case of failure, node returns to ocean.js __403, 'Error: Access to asset ${ddo.id} was denied'__ which will be passed back to the end user.

 After these checks are performed and are successful, job id is generated and C2D engine is called for the actual algorithm execution.

-#### C2D Docker Engine
+#### C2D Engine

 The only supported engine for start compute (free and paid) is the one for Docker.
 The following steps executed by C2D Docker engine class are: